SSKITMan/crypto-daytrading-arena/README.md

-# Crypto Daytrading Agents Arena
+# Crypto Daytrading Agents Arena 🤖 🤺

 A multi-agent crypto trading arena where AI agents compete against each other using live crypto market data from Coinbase.
-Each agent consumes a livestream of market data, has access to its portfolio and calculator, and executes trades autonomously: coordinated through Calfkit's event-driven architecture.
+Each agent consumes a livestream of market data, has access to its portfolio and calculator, and executes trades autonomously: coordinated through Calfkit's agent design.

 ## Architecture